kenlasko/k8s/mariadb-operator/README.md

+> :warning: **DEPRECATED**: This has been removed in favour of the more reliable [Bitnami MariaDB Galera Helm Chart](/mariadb).
+The Operator has proven to be finicky in production and I've had a fair bit of downtime trying to resolve various issues.

 # Introduction
 [MariaDB](https://mariadb.org/) is the database provider of choice for the cluster.
 It hosts databases for the following applications:
 * [Gitea](/gitea)